 Ah, here’s where things get complicated:

 When holding Eula’s elemental skill, she swings as before, but if any Grimheart stacks are present, she will consume them.
-If there are any, doing so will reduce the resistances of nearby enemies, and each stack “Icewhirl Brand” (falling sword) which deals further damage to enemies.
+If there are any, doing so will reduce the resistances of nearby enemies, and each stack adds an “Icewhirl Brand” (falling sword) which deals further damage to enemies.

 But wait, that’s not all.